aframevr/aframe/docs/introduction/entity-component-system.md

 - [*Evolve Your Hierarchy* by Mick West](http://cowboyprogramming.com/2007/01/05/evolve-your-heirachy/)

 A well-known game engine implementing ECS is Unity.
-Although there are pain points in cross-entity communication.
-But we'll see how A-Frame, the DOM, and declarative HTML really make ECS shine.
+Although there are pain points in cross-entity communication, we'll see how A-Frame, the DOM, and declarative HTML really make ECS shine.

 <!--toc-->